Mastalgia is breast pain. There are 2 types:

 The main symptom is pain in the breast area.
 Pain may be mild or severe.
 It may be in both breasts or just one.
 It may be painful only in one spot or all over.

-Talk with your doctor about the best plan for you.
-Treatment will be based on what is causing your pain.
-You may have:
+Treatment will be based on what is causing the pain.
+Options are:

 The American Congress of Obstetricians and Gynecologists